-Once I started sharing my journey with sexual harassment and the retaliation that often comes from standing up against it with friends and colleagues, much to my sadness, almost every one of them had a story, their own journey, that they shared with me.
+When I finally got the courage up to started sharing my journey with sexual harassment and the retaliation that often comes from standing up against it with friends and colleagues, much to my sadness, almost every one of them had a story, their own journey, that they shared with me.

-I believe that we need to be the change.
-We need to help our harassers learn a better way to relate to us, especially in the workplace.
-This is a two-part process.
+In order to end sexual harassment in the workplace, we need to be the change we wish to see.
+We need to rise above and help our harassers learn a better way to relate to us, especially in the workplace.

 Once we become aware that there is a problem with our words, actions and behaviors, then we can make the choice to change, to replace the bad with the good.
 But for those who thought what they had been doing was OK, they may not know what the “good” is.
 Those of us that have gone through this have the power to help each other know what the alternative options are.

 So, second, in addition to sharing the pain of what happened, we also need to share the alternative story – so that we can all learn that there is a solution.
 There is healing in sharing the answers to these 3 questions.

-Two things happen: we realize that there is a way out of our own pain AND we empower those that need to learn new habits of mind and action with a whole list of alternatives so that they can make better choices in the moment, the next time.
+When you share these details, two things happen: we realize that there is a way out of our own pain AND we empower those that need to learn new habits of mind and action with a whole list of alternatives so that they can make better choices in the moment, the next time.

-If you are interested in reading other peoples’s stories, search the blog for the tags “It happens to women” and “It happens to men.”
+Get inspiration by reading other peoples’s stories, search the blog for the tags “It happens to women” and “It happens to men.”
 One of my dearest mentors shared his story with me and has given me permission to share it with you.
 Read “One Man’s Story.”